-1. To receive the Audited Financial Statements for the financial year ended 31 December 2018 [Please refer together with the Reports of the Directors and Auditors thereon. to Note g]
+To receive the Audited Financial Statements for the financial year ended 31 December 2019 together with the Reports of the Directors and Auditors thereon.

-2. To approve the payment of Directors' fees and benefits up to an amount of RM264,000 to be paid on a monthly basis from 24 May 2019 until the conclusion of the next AGM.
+To approve the payment of Directors' fees and benefits up to an amount of RM264,000 to be paid on a Resolution 1 monthly basis from 21 May 2020 until the conclusion of the next AGM.

-- 3. To re-elect the following Directors who retire by rotation in accordance with Clause 19.3 of the Constitution of the Company and who being eligible offer themselves for re-election: - a) Dato' Cheong Peak Sooi
+3. To re-elect the following Directors who retire by rotation in accordance with Clause 19.3 of the Constitution of the Company and who being eligible offer themselves for re-election: